seek-oss/sku/README.md

 $ npm run build
 ```

-## Testing

-Anywhere inside your project, any file ending in `.test.js` will be included in an `npm test` run.

-Since sku uses Jest as a testing framework, you can read the [Jest documentation](https://facebook.github.io/jest/) for more information on writing compatible tests.

 ## Configuration

 If you need to configure sku, first create a `sku.config.js` file in your project root: